-As you age, it’s normal to notice your nails growing more slowly than they did when you were younger.
-This is usually nothing serious, and considered normal signs of aging.
+As you age, it’s normal to notice your nails growing more slowly than when you were younger.
+This is usually nothing serious and is considered a typical sign of aging.

-However, toenails that grow slowly or seem to stop growing altogether, there may be an underlying cause requiring medical attention, such as peripheral artery disease (PAD).
-PAD is a vascular condition caused by plaque accumulation in the arteries that lead to your legs and feet.
-Oxygenated blood can’t flow freely to your lower extremities with PAD.
+However, if your toenails grow slowly or seem to stop growing altogether, there may be an underlying cause requiring medical attention, such as peripheral artery disease (PAD).
+PAD is a vascular condition caused by plaque accumulation in the arteries that supply blood to your legs and feet, restricting the free flow of oxygenated blood to your lower extremities.
 When your toenails are not growing as they should, you may need to get checked for PAD.

-At USA Vascular Centers, our professional vascular doctors are experts in recognizing signs of PAD.
-If your toenails stopped growing, they can conduct a physical exam and perform diagnostic tests to figure out if peripheral artery disease is affecting your toenails.
+At USA Vascular Centers, our vascular specialists are experts in recognizing and treating the signs and symptoms of PAD.
+If your toenails have stopped growing, we can conduct a thorough physical exam and perform diagnostic tests to determine if peripheral artery disease is the cause.

 What Causes Vascular Disease In Legs and Feet